Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 7. Industry-Specific Compliance

-Depending on your sector, additional regulations may apply:
+Depending on your sector, you may face additional requirements:

 Compliance Calendar: Key Annual Deadlines

-- GST returns (if GST-registered) due 1 month after quarter end
+Quarterly: GST returns (if registered) due 1 month after quarter end.

-Most SMEs do not have in-house legal or compliance teams.
-Here is how to manage compliance practically:
+Most SMEs don't have in-house legal or compliance teams.
+Here's what works in practice:

 Use Compliance Software

-Tools like ComplyHQ automate PDPA compliance — gap assessments, policy generation, data inventory management, and ongoing monitoring.
-For employment law and WSHA, consider HR software with built-in compliance features.
+Tools like ComplyHQ automate PDPA compliance — gap assessments, policy generation, data inventory management, and monitoring.
+For employment law and WSHA, HR software with built-in compliance features helps.

-Set calendar reminders for all statutory deadlines.
-Missing a CPF payment by one day incurs penalties.
+Calendar reminders for every statutory deadline.
+Missing CPF by one day triggers penalties.
 Late ACRA filings accumulate fines.
-A simple shared calendar with reminders prevents costly oversights.
+A shared calendar with reminders at 4 weeks, 2 weeks, and 3 days before each deadline prevents costly oversights.

 Get Professional Help Where It Matters

-- PDPA compliance: DIY with tools like ComplyHQ, or engage a consultant for complex data processing
+- PDPA compliance: DIY with tools like ComplyHQ, or engage a consultant for complex situations

-For most SMEs, total annual compliance costs range from S$1,300 to S$5,800 — far less than the fines for non-compliance.
+For most SMEs, total annual compliance costs: S$1,300 to S$5,800.
+Far less than any single fine for non-compliance.

 How ComplyHQ Fits In

-ComplyHQ handles the PDPA compliance piece of your regulatory obligations:
+ComplyHQ handles the PDPA piece of your regulatory obligations:

-- AI-powered gap assessment identifies where you stand across all 10 PDPA obligations
+- AI-powered gap assessment across all 10 PDPA obligations

-- Policy generator creates compliant privacy policies, data protection policies, and breach response plans
+- Policy generator for privacy policies, data protection policies, and breach response plans

-- Data inventory builder maps your data flows across systems and vendors
+- Data inventory builder mapping data flows across systems and vendors

-- Ongoing monitoring alerts you to regulatory changes that affect your business
+- Ongoing monitoring with alerts for regulatory changes

-- PSG Grant eligible — up to 50% subsidy for qualifying Singapore SMEs
+- PSG Grant eligible — up to 50% subsidy for qualifying SMEs

 Start with a free assessment.
-It takes 15 minutes and gives you a clear compliance score with actionable next steps.
+Takes 15 minutes, gives you a clear compliance score with actionable next steps.

 Related Resources